 The applicant must satisfy the eligibility conditions laid down by the University of Delhi.
-Admission is given on the basis of the candidate's academic record and performance at the interview (that is, composite merit), keeping in mind her or his all-round competence, capacity to benefit from being in this College and potential to contribute to the life of the College.
-The previous academic record should be of high quality.
+Admission is given on the basis of the candidate's academic record and performance at the interview (that is, composite merit), keeping in mind her/his all-round competence, capacity to benefit from being in this College and potential to contribute to the life of the College.
+The previous academic record should be of a very high quality.

-For admission to the first year of the Bachelor's degree programme an applicant must have passed the Senior School Certificate or an equivalent examination.
+For admission to the first year of the four year Bachelor's programme an applicant must have passed the Senior School Certificate or an equivalent examination.

 The College admits students only to the first year of the courses of study offered.
-No migration of any kind is allowed.
+Migration from other institutions at any stage is not allowed.

-The requirements to qualify for the interview for the different subjects (Discipline Course I) are as given below.
+The requirements to qualify for the interview for the different Discipline I courses are as given below: